Everything You Need To Master Financial Modeling

 “It may take until June, July and August to finally get everybody vaccinated,” Fauci said.
 “So when you hear about how long it’s going to take to get the overwhelming proportion of the population vaccinated, I don’t think anybody disagrees that that’s going to be well to the end of the summer and we get into the early fall.”

-Several of the top technology company, most notably Facebook and Google, have already publicized that their summer internship programs would be virtual in 2021, and the consensus appears to expect EBs / BBs to soon follow suit with their announcements within the next few weeks (or next month).
+Several of the top technology companies, most notably Facebook and Google, have already publicized that their summer internship programs would be virtual in 2021, and the consensus appears to expect EBs / BBs to soon follow suit with their announcements within the next few months.

 To begin this section on a positive note, most EBs / BBs have indicated they anticipate hiring most (if not all) their interns in 2021 similar to the year before.
 But this should not come as a surprise considering most of these top firms already had high retention rates (i.e., summer associate to full-time role conversions) in the first place due to securing the best talent at the top business schools.